intelsdi-x/snap/README.md

 ## Description

 **Pulse** is a framework for enabling the gathering of telemetry from systems.
-The goal of this projecy is:
+The goal of this project is:

 * Improve the deployment model and flexibility of a telemetry tools.
 * Allow dynamic control of collection for one system or many at once.